CPI Frequently Asked Questions

 5- How do I arrive to CPI Flamingo if I fly in to the Liberia Int'l airport?
 Show || Hide

 If you were flying into Liberia International Airport, CPI could arrange a taxi to meet you there once you send your flight information.
-The transportation from Liberia to the Flamingo area and viceversa has the following costs;

 The taxi driver would wait for you outside the airport.
 He would be holding a sign with your name on it.
 The trip from the airport to Flamingo takes about an hour.